 The town's cultural heritage is a major part of what makes Bradford West Gwillimbury unique.
 These resources can take many different forms including buildings and structures, streetscapes, landscapes, cemeteries and archaeological sites.
 Our heritage resources tell us who we are, where we have come from and what we have accomplished.

 Council works with its Heritage Committee, property owners and community planning staff to ensure that our best examples of cultural heritage are preserved for the benefit of current and future generations.
-The following provides information on the heritage planning program in BWGy.
+The following provides information on the heritage planning program in BWG.

 Ontario Heritage Act